 Fact-checking

 Looking for guidelines on how to best annotate just about anything for fact-checking?
 Download my guide here!
-(Note: link goes to thewriterscooppod.com, which I also own)
+(Note: link goes to www.factual.work —my fact-checking agency)

 I fact-check magazine articles, podcasts, documentaries, and nonfiction books.

-As your fact-checker, I am a peer reviewer for factual accuracy and a consultant on how to adjust your narrative work to ensure that it’s 110% correct.
+As your fact-checker, I am a peer reviewer for accuracy and a consultant on how to adjust your narrative work to ensure that it’s factually sound.

 Most recently, I have fact-checked the award-winning seasons of This Land, Unsealed: The Tylenol Murders, Damages, and beyond.
 I contributed fact-checking to David Quammen’s Breathless, which was a finalist for the National Book Award.

 Over the last decade that I’ve been working as a fact- checker, I’ve noticed an evolution: many clients are no longer treating fact-checking as an intern-level task; they’re realizing that there’s a real (dollar) value for materials to be accurate.
-And in a media environment where lies are readily propagated, many are realizing that for work to be taken seriously, fact-checking is no longer a nice-to-have, but a necessity.
+And in a media environment where lies are readily propagated—in books, magazine articles, podcasts, and documentaries— many nonfiction storytellers are realizing that for work to be taken seriously, fact-checking is a necessity, not just a nice-to-have.

 I specialize in fact-checking narrative work across all mediums.
 I usually am working on projects with a focus on science and society, but, really, give me a juicy story and I’ll be excited to dig my teeth in.
 Every chapter or installment of a project that lands in my inbox feels like the newest episode of a TV series I am binging.
 I bring my research and investigative chops in understanding scientific papers, scouring historical and court records, dealing with confrontational sources — and more — to every project.